FrontendMasters/front-end-handbook-2018/tools/code-editor.md

 ##### Shareable & Runnable Code Editors:

 Used to share limited amounts of immediately runnable code.
-Not a true code editor but a tool that can be used to small amounts of immediately runnable code in a web browser.
+Not a true code editor but a tool that can be used to share small amounts of immediately runnable code in a web browser.

 * [CodePen](http://codepen.io/) [free to $]
 * [jsbin.com](http://jsbin.com/) [free to $]